-The REIT has developed an Environmental, Social and Governance ("ESG") strategy that aligns with the REIT's mission, vision and objectives, and supports long-term value creation.
+The Board of Trustees ("Board"), together with the management and Starlight have developed an environmental, social and governance ("ESG") strategy that aligns with the REIT's mission, vision and objectives, and supports long-term value creation.
 The strategy identifies the REIT's key ESG priorities, goals, actions and performance measures, and will continue to evolve over time as the REIT progresses and adapts to the changing operating and investing environments.

-ESG Governance Structure
+ESG Governance Structure and Systems